Hulk Hogan Profile

 Injuries troubled Hulk, and he laid down at Halloween Havoc on October 24 to hand Sting the WCW Title, and was kept off television until February 2000 by new creative writers Vince Russo and Ed Ferrara.

 Russo and Ferrara made it clear they were going for the youth movement, and Hogan was not in their future plans for the company.
 When Hulk returned, he entered into a programme with Billy Kidman, who made a number of cutting shoot-style remarks in promos about Hogan.
 (At this point, Hulk was cast as almost a “Stonecold” type character, dressed completely in black).

 At Bash at the Beach 2000, Hogan was set to face Jeff Jarrett for the WCW Title, who then chose to lay down and allow Hogan to pin him; Hulk cut an angry promo criticising the shape and direction of the company and walked out with the belt.
 Russo came to the ring and cut a scathing promo on Hulk, talking about the politics of WCW and the selfishness of veterans like Hogan (as well as mentioning that Hulk had a creative control clause in his contract, meaning he could veto any decision he did not approve).
-A new World Title match was made (Booker T versus Jeff Jarrett) , and this would make Hulk’s final appearance in WCW.
+This would mark Hogan’s final appearance in WCW.